10 Ways to Help You Manage a High-Performing Virtual Team

 A survey from US-based Enterprise Technology Research (ETR) showed that the percentage of workers that would permanently work from home is expected to double in 2021.
 The reason?
 Decision-makers say productivity has increased amid stay-at-home orders.

-Establish goals and roles.
-Clarify each other’s tasks.
+Establish clear expectations, goals, and roles.
+Clarify and delegate each other’s tasks.

 As the leader of a virtual team, it’s part of your task to establish your goals.
 It’s also imperative to lay down the roles for each member of the group.